AlexanderDefuria/METALLIC/README.md

 "test_dataset" folder here is just for temporarily saving.

+I also copied it on the root because of the cloud server requirement.

 # my-resampling-strategy-app
 "ResamplingStrategyForm.js" is the code designed for the front end web page.
 "App.css" is the layout style.
 So you can modifiy it based on what you need.